How to Elope at Artist Point in 2026: A No-Fluff Guide

 Photographer tip: The viewing platform and trail around Picture Lake are fairly small.
 If large groups arrive, it can feel cramped quickly.

 If you’re hoping to avoid the heavy crowds at Artist Point, the Chain Lakes Loop Trail is one of the best alternatives.
-While the full loop is just over six miles, you only need to hike about one mile each way to reach some incredible ceremony spots with views of Mt.
+Honestly, I’m tempted to keep this hidden gem to myself.
+While the full loop is just over six miles, you only need to hike about one mile each way to get some incredible ceremony spots with views of Mt.
 Baker and Mt.
 Shuskan.
 This location is best suited for two-person elopements or very small groups.

-Photographer tip: This trail follows a ridgeline, which has stunning views, but it may not be the best option if you’re uncomfortable with heights.
+Photographer tip: This trail follows a ridgeline, which has stunning views, but it may not be the best option if you’re scared of heights.

 Best Time of Year to Elope at Artist Point

-By late September, the area starts to shift into fall, bringing beautiful fall colors.
-The tradeoff is fog, which is common in the fall and can sometimes completely block the view of Mount Shuskan and Mount Baker.
+By late September, the area is full blown into the fall season which has incredible colors.
+The tradeoff is fog, which is common in the fall and can sometimes completely block the mountain view of Artist Point.
 July can also be a great option, but lingering snowpack is still possible in certain areas due to the high elevation.

 2026 Road Closure Dates